ryoma310/py-spice/README_en.md

 `py-spice` is a Chrome extension that inspects python code snippets for areas that need attention and is sandboxed and executed within wasm to ensure safe behavior.

-You can use it by selecting the code snippet in Chrome, right-clicking on it, and pressing `コードを検証してコピー`.
+You can use it by selecting the code snippet in Chrome, right-clicking on it, and pressing `Verify and copy code`.

 <img width="344" alt="usage" src="https://user-images.githubusercontent.com/99947844/194550710-c6874a1b-7e90-4525-bf36-131c44cdbc09.png">